 The producer asked me to tell you a bit about my credentials, and as I am way too shy to speak about myself, I thought I’d let Muriel & Joyce tell you a bit about me.

-PS and everyone from M & J GAB thank you warmly for supporting the arts in your community.
+ps and everyone from Muriel and Joyce Get a Boat thank you warmly for supporting the arts in your community.